 - Think long-term.
 Are you still going to have content to share via screencast two months from now?
 How about two years from now?
 Once you build an audience, their thirst for your content may not fade.

 - Consider leaving the mistakes in the presentation.
 Problems may occur in the viewers’ workflow, and watching you solve a similar problem may help in their learning process.

 Taking things one step further, the weblog automatically produces an RSS feed, which users can subscribe to in a news reader or aggregator such as iTunes, and receive the screencasts each time you add a new one to the weblog.
-WordPress works in conjunction with a plugin called podPress23, which makes it simple to attach your screencast movie to a weblog post.

 Screencasting is a media experience that is available to just about anyone, whether there is an interest in viewing them or hosting and producing them.
 It is an effective way to educate and inform using some simple tools to share what is happening on your computer screen.